Bank of America faces at trial ex-executive behind whistleblower case

-NEW YORK (Reuters) - A former executive at Bank of America Corp’s (BAC.N) Countrywide unit testified Thursday that the mortgage company’s problematic lending practices predated the “Hustle” process for which the bank went on trial this week.
+NEW YORK, Sept 26 (Reuters) - A former executive at Bank of America Corp’s Countrywide unit testified Thursday that the mortgage company’s problematic lending practices predated the “Hustle” process for which the bank went on trial this week.

 Edward O‘Donnell, a former executive vice president at a Countrywide Financial Corp subsidiary, filed a whistleblower lawsuit last year against Bank of America, which bought Countrywide during the financial crisis.